-Getting a Half Dome hiking permit in Yosemite is like winning the lottery – literally!… since it’s a lottery system, you have to win the lottery to get the permit…(sorry bad pun)… Anyway, YES YOU NEED A PERMIT to hike Half Dome.
+Getting a permit for the Half Dome cables in Yosemite is like winning the lottery – literally!… It uses a permit lottery system rather than first come first serve, so you have to win the lottery to get the permit.
+And, YES YOU NEED A PERMIT to hike Half Dome.

 Why Do I Need A Permit?